hayden-donnelly/notes/lcm_lora.md

 ## LCM-LoRA
 - Latency consistency distillation can be considered a fine-tuning process for LDMs since the distillation process is carried out on top of the pretrained LDM.
-- This allows for the usage of parameter efficient fine-tuing methods such as LoRA during the distillation process.
+- This allows for the usage of parameter efficient fine-tuning methods such as LoRA during the distillation process.
 - By incorporating LoRA into the distillation process, the quantity of trainable parameters is significantly reduced, thereby also reducing the memory requirements of training and enabling the distillation of larger